Lipera/React-Course/README.md

 # React-Course

-This is code developed while doing the [React Course from Kent C. Dodds](https://egghead.io/courses/the-beginner-s-guide-to-react).
+This is the code I developed while doing the [React Course from Kent C. Dodds](https://egghead.io/courses/the-beginner-s-guide-to-react).